 Since the mad dash to put together the list, I am now holding webinars to bring fund managers together to share their insights with investors and others.
 Only now do I recognize what a learning journey this list has been for me.
 My Just Economy Institute colleagues have profoundly influenced my thinking, supported my efforts, and pushed me to learn about the diversity of approaches and solutions.

 Jen Astone is a financial activist and philanthropic leader.
-She founded Integrated Capital Investing to catalyze foundations and high net worth individuals to use all their assets to create just, regenerative and restorative economies.
-A Just Economy Institute alumna, she co-founded the Transformational Investing in Food Systems Initiative (TIFS).
+She founded Integrated Capital Investing to catalyze foundations and high net worth individuals to use all their assets to create just, regenerative, and restorative economies.
+A Just Economy Institute alum, she co-founded the Transformational Investing in Food Systems Initiative (TIFS).

 - Group Shot: East Bay Permanent Real Estate Cooperative: Coop 789 Residents, Oakland, California.
 Photo Credit: Laurel Chen